jarossnd/jason-ross-dev-v2/blog/posts/install-arch-linux-thinkpad-x220-with-uefi-and-encryption-2024/index.md

 ---
-title: Install Arch Linux on a Thinkpad x220 with UEFI and Encryption
+title: Install Arch Linux on a ThinkPad x220 with UEFI and Encryption
-date: "2024-12-16"
+date: "2024-12-18"
-description: "In this post I am installing Arch Linux on my Thinkpad x220 using UEFI and disk encryption."
+description: "In this post I am installing Arch Linux on my ThinkPad x220 using UEFI and disk encryption.
+This article contains all steps from creating the installation media, paritioning the disk, and installing Arch Linux."
-tags: ['linux']
+tags: ['linux', 'arch-linux', 'thinkpad']
 ---

 ## Overview